 Revenues are also impacted by customer growth and usage, the latter of which is primarily affected by weather.
 Very cold winters increase demand for natural gas and to a lesser extent, electricity, while warmer than normal summers increase demand for electricity, especially among our residential and commercial customers.
-We measure this effect using degree-days, which is the difference between the average daily actual temperature and a baseline temperature of 65 degrees.
+We measure this effect using degreedays, which is the difference between the average daily actual temperature and a baseline temperature of 65 degrees.
 Heating degree-days result when the average daily temperature is less than the baseline.
-Cooling degree-days result when the average daily temperature is activated weather information in our regulated segments represents a comparison of this data.
+Cooling degree-days result when the average daily temperature is greater than the baseline.
+The statistical weather information in our regulated segments represents a comparison of this data.